linkedin/Liger-Kernel/README.md

 ### 1. Patch Existing Hugging Face Models

-Using [patching APIs](#patching), you can swap Hugging Face model with optimized Liger Kernels.
+Using [patching APIs](#patching), you can swap Hugging Face models with optimized Liger Kernels.

 ```python
 from liger_kernel.transformers import apply_liger_kernel_to_llama